 The good news is, unlike family visa applicants, Diversity Visa Lottery (“DV Lottery”) winners do not need to file an I-864 Affidavit of Support in order to apply for permanent residence.

 They will nevertheless need to demonstrate to U.S Citizenship and Immigration Services (USCIS) or the Department of State (DOS) that they will not become a public charge (rely on public assistance benefits) during their time in the United States.
-It's possible for you to do this by either:
+The ways to do this include:

 "Assets" means property like investments, savings, and real estate (so long as it can be easily converted to cash).
 So, if you don't have a current income, showing a source of wealth or cash can help your application for a green card.